mahmoud/zerover/entries/about.md

 recommended guidelines:

-* [CalVer][calver_criterion]: *"If both you and someone you don't know are seriously using a project, you need a version."*
+* [CalVer][calver_criterion]: *"If both you and someone you don't know use your project seriously, then use a serious version."*
 * [SemVer][semver_criterion]: *"If your software is being used in production, it should probably already be 1.0.0."*